jugglinmike/aria-at-gh-actions-helper/stressor/README.md

 ### Running from a GitHub Codespace

-It can be challenging to run this script (which can take hours to finish) from a laptop with intermittent internet access or batter saving settings.
+It can be challenging to run this script (which can take hours to finish) from a laptop with intermittent internet access or battery saving settings.
 Here's how you can run it from a GitHub Codespace in the fork of this repo you create.

 1. Create a codespace on `main` using the [config file in this folder](./devcontainer/devcontainer.json).
 (If you need to test changes on a different branch, be sure to create your codespace on that branch.)
 [See how.](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository?tool=webui)
 2. Open your codespace or connect to it from your machine.
 [See how.](https://docs.github.com/en/codespaces/developing-in-a-codespace/opening-an-existing-codespace)